danij1990/Time-Travel-on-the-Python-Commmad-Line/README.md

 ```git commit -m “commit message”``` - This command was used to commit changes to the local repository queue ready for the final step.

 ```git push``` - This command was used to push all committed code to the remote repository on github.
-### Deployment to

-Certainly, here's a revised version of the Heroku deployment guide with slight changes in wording and layout:

 ## Heroku Deployment Guide